 I’ve been to Prague twice but both were over ten years ago.
-Once was with Andy for an Iron Maiden concert about two months after we got together, and once was for a friends hen weekend.
+Once was with Andy for an Iron Maiden concert when we also visited the Kutna Hora bone church.
+The other time was for a friend’s hen weekend.
 These visits were way before this blog started and I’ve never written about it myself.
 Instead, I’d like to share this 3-day Prague itinerary that Gemma and Campbell from Highlands2hammocks have written for me.

 3-Day Prague Itinerary

 As with many cities across Central Europe, the city of Prague is steeped in history, mythology and incredible buildings.
 Known globally as one of the most beautiful cities in Europe, the Gothic architecture, friendly locals and delicious national cuisine, Prague is a place that you should not miss out on during your European adventure.
 From castles to bridges, cocktail bars to beer spas, Prague has it all, making trying to narrow all there is to see and do in Prague into 3-days a difficult task.
 To help you out, here’s our 3-day Prague itinerary which includes the top sights that you need to see during your three days in Prague.

 Once you have arrived, dropped your bags and settled into your accommodation, it’s time to familiarise yourself with the city, learn some of Prague’s history and finish the day with a stunning sunset.

 The best way to familiarise yourself with Prague is by taking a free walking tour of the city.
 With a few different tours to choose from, you can either explore the old town, the new town, Prague’s castles and bridges or experience a more unique side to Prague with the alternative tour.

 Most free walking tours are based on a donation payment at the end where you pay whatever you believe the tour was worth.